Do you want to start thrift store business?

 5.4 Product Pricing

 Our main target is to serve the underprivileged community of the city, but, due to requirements of staff, wages of employees, costs of inventory, and expenses of transportation, we can’t sell the items totally free of cost.
-However, we have priced all the items at very meager and low costs to meet the targets of our business.
+However, we have priced all the items at very meager and low costs to meet the targets of our business plan for thrift store.

 If you are opting for starting a consignment store, you must prepare an effective and detailed business plan first.
 If you want your business plan to be complete and outstanding than instead of focusing on just how to open a consignment store you should also focus on how to run it successfully and how to pull the traffic to your site.
 If you are having difficulty about how to start a thrift store business plan, you can take help from this sample business plan for the City Thrift Store.